 Global Secondary Indexes

-Global Secondary Indexes can use a different partition key and a different sort key (the partition and sort key can be different from those on the table.) - A global secondary index is considered “global” because queries on the index can span all of the data in a table, across all partitions and are eventually consistent.
+GSI can use a different partition key and a different sort key and can be defined after table creation.
+A global secondary index is considered “global” because queries on the index can span all of the data in a table, across all partitions and are eventually consistent.

 Global indexes have completely different read/write capacity units that is calculated on the size of the projection NOT the underlying table.
 CRD operations consume write capacity.